billyranario/silverstripe-boilerplate/README.md

-# SouthProperty SilverStripe Project
+# SilverStripe Boilerplate Project For Docker

-This repository contains the SilverStripe project for SouthProperty.
+This repository contains Boilerplate for the SilverStripe project.

 ## Getting Started